In the Liechtenstein legal system in civil and criminal

 been made anonymous.

-but compulsory pre-trial mediation.
-However, as the mediators
+inexpensive but compulsory pre-trial mediation.
+However, as the

-usually are layman, mediation may be of no use where complex
+mediators usually are layman, mediation may be of no use where

-commercial cases are heard.
-In practice, the claimant-to-be
+complex commercial cases are heard.
+In practice, the

-requests the mediator to schedule a hearing, at which the he
+claimant-to-be requests the mediator to schedule a hearing, at

-asks to issue a certificate that no settlement was reached
+which it asks to issue a certificate that no settlement was

-not even attend the mediation hearing, not triggering any
+defendant-to-be does not even attend the mediation hearing, not

-attached to the statement of claim, failing which the court
+has to be attached to the statement of claim, failing which the

 Court proceedings are started by serving the statement of

 claim on the court a brief that needs to contain a short